Internships

 Space Operations →

-NASA OSTEM (JSC, KSC, JPL), Blue Origin, SpaceX, Northrop Grumman space systems.
+NASA OSTEM (JSC, KSC, JPL), Blue Origin, SpaceX, Northrop Grumman, and the Seattle space corridor (Stoke Space, Gravitics, Starfish Space, Starcloud).
 Target centers and companies doing mission ops.

 Air Traffic Control →